 Yale Cancer Center places great emphasis on taking care of all of our patients’ needs with the best medical care available and a network of supportive care services.
 Advanced practice nurses with dedicated knowledge and skills related to the treatment of pancreatic cancer are available to care for patients through the continuum of their illness.
 Patients and their families are also provided with access to social workers to ensure psychosocial support during their treatment.
 Other available resources for our patients and/or families include nutritional counseling, physical therapy, art therapy, and pastoral support.

-The Yale Cancer Center Gastrointestinal Cancers Program provides efficient appointments, rapid diagnosis and treatment, and access to the most up-to-date technology and research protocols.
+The Center for Gastrointestinal Cancers provides efficient appointments, rapid diagnosis and treatment, and access to the most up-to-date technology and research protocols.
 Most importantly, patients receive personal, friendly, confidential care that is designed to meet the needs of the whole patient, not just the disease.
 A patient care coordinator helps to arrange appointments so that patients can be evaluated expeditiously by the most appropriate specialists.

 Before your first visit, our team will need to review all available physician’s referral and office notes, results of diagnostic imaging studies, pathology reports and slides, and the results of any other pertinent tests or consultations.
 The patient care coordinators at Yale Cancer Center will be glad to help patients organize this so the physicians will have everything needed to ensure efficient and prompt management of their medical care.
 Please call our intake coordinators at (203) 200-4422 for assistance.